Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Introduction

-We empirically demonstrated the benefits of BAE in application as: \textbf{(1) Efficient estimation of entropy from hidden state sets.} We can estimate the entropy for reconstructing the input sets as the hidden activation entropy with significantly reduced cost, which can serve as an important metric for understang the inner operation of LLMs.
+We empirically demonstrated the benefits of BAE in application as: \textbf{(1) Efficient estimation of entropy from hidden state sets.} We can estimate the entropy for reconstructing the input sets as the hidden activation entropy with significantly reduced cost.
 By experiment on synthetic datasets with different ground-truth entropy values, we confirm the accuracy of such entropy estimation.
-Moreover, we investigate the entropy dynamics inherent in the feed-forward process of standard language modeling in LLMs, revealing an information bandwidth at each layer and implicit context windows.
+Moreover, we utilize entropy to track the feed-forward process of standard language modeling in LLMs, revealing an information bandwidth at each layer and implicit context windows.
 Also, we further interpret \textbf{I}n-\textbf{c}ontext \textbf{L}earning (ICL)~\citep{dong2022survey} as a form of information reduction.

-And \textbf{(2) Sparse feature extraction.} As also applied to normal SAE, the line vectors of the second autoencoder layer (sometimes termed as the \textit{dictionary}) can serve as the atomized features extracted from the inputs.
-In typical SAE, features are activated densely~\citep{stolfo2025antipodal, rajamanoharan2024jumping, sun2025dense} due to the inconsistent scales across hidden activation channels, rooted in the sample-wise regularization, which overlooks the global sparsity.
-In contrast, BAE significantly suppresses dense features as well as dead features by the entropy-based training objective on mini-batches and consistent activation scaling based on the information gain of each channel, extracting the largest number of active and interpretable features.
-Meanwhile, we refine the traditional feature interpretation method~\citep{bills2023language, huben2024sparse}, thereby avoiding unreliable handling of numerical tokens by LLMs~\citep{press2023measuring}, for more robust automatic feature interpretation.
+And \textbf{(2) Sparse feature extraction.} As also applied to normal SAE, the row vectors of the second autoencoder layer (sometimes termed as the \textit{dictionary}) can serve as the atomized features extracted from the inputs.
+Compared to typical SAE, BAE significantly suppresses dense features as well as dead features by the entropy-based training objective on mini-batches and consistent activation scaling based on the information gain of each channel, extracting the largest number of active and interpretable features. \textbf{(3) More-bit decoding.} Also, to reduce the information loss induced by the rounding operation, we adopt a more-bit decoding as a handle for the trade-off between feature atomization and information loss.